The Bankrate promise

 Conventional loans are typically offered by banks, credit unions and other financial institutions.
 In some ways, they function like personal loans in that lenders provide approved businesses with lump-sum funding and the businesses repay the loans (plus interest and any applicable fees) over an agreed-upon term.

-Depending on your loan agreement, a business loan can be used to expand your business, buy business-related equipment or consolidate business debt or as working capital.
+Depending on your loan agreement, a business loan can be used to expand your business, buy business-related equipment or consolidate business debt.
+The loan can also be used as working capital.

 Unlike with SBA loans, the bank shoulders 100 percent of the risk if your business defaults.
 Since conventional business loans have high stakes for private lenders, banks often require borrowers to have good credit.

-Who it’s best for: A business that has been in operation for many years with a track record of positive financials has the most to gain from a conventional business loan.
+Who it’s best for: A business that has been in operation for many years with a positive financial track record has the most to gain from a conventional business loan.
 If you and your business have high credit scores, private lenders might be more inclined to offer competitive interest rates.
 Low rates help you save money on the cost of borrowing, and fixed rates give you predictable monthly payments.

 Requirements of a conventional business loan